LironHazan/g_api/README.md

 Using the generators will add the test and build tasks executors.
 Missing some [conventions](https://github.com/golang-standards/project-layout), e.g. `/cmd`  `/pkg` `/internal`

-The `cmd` directory is where the app main goes

-The `pkg` directory is where you put your public libraries

-The `internal` directory is the place to put your private packages

-At least when generating a lib we can add the proper layout, for app not sure we need the cmd as in nx its under apps anyway.

 Let's extend it: